 Sunflower and Parsley Pesto Bread Twists the name sounded like a tongue twister to me.
-After whipping up these mucho delectable bread twists I was left to ponder what exactly to call them.
+After whipping up these delectable bread twists I was left to ponder what exactly to call them.
 I tossed around a few ideas: Seven Seagulls Sunbathing on the Seashore Swigging Sangria?
 (Nah, but it is catchy.)
-Seven Serpents Slithering Sideways Sun tanning with Santa Claus?
+Seven Serpents Slithering Sideways Sun Tanning with Santa Claus?
 (Hmm, no, but that's a visual.)

 As I've been flitting around the blog-o-sphere this week, I've noted a discerning trend of "I've hit the creative wall".
 I have to confess to hitting that same wall many of times.
 After I've hit it enough times as to induce swelling it occurs to me that it's time to change gears.
 Usually I have to walk away completely and immerse myself in something else and if it was meant to be, I'll come back to it.
-Or sometimes I just need to chuck all that crazy talk in my head and make bread.
+Or sometimes I just need to chuck all that crazy talk in my head and go make something.

 Sunflower and Parsley Pesto Bread TwistsBread Dough